National Parks

 Start Here: Where We’ve Been

 On the main National Parks page, I opted to arrange (most of) the posts in ascending order from when we first visited them: Starting with Arches National Park from our first trip together in 2017 and moving forward from there.
+It’s gotten a little tricky to stick with this as we’ve now visited several parks more than once, but I’ve generally maintained that chronological framework.
 While I love that arrangement, it’s also fun to list all 63 parks in alphabetical order, resulting in a high-level visual showcasing which spots we’ve visited already and which remain to be seen — essentially, a personalized NPS bingo card.

 If a square below is a grey box with no active link, it means we haven’t made it there yet.
 All other images are linked to the corresponding post about that park.